kulbirsaini/videocache/Readme.txt

            you can configure these options depending on bandwidth availability.

+    cache_period
+           The  option  cache_period specifies the time interval when the scheduler part of videocache is allowed to cache videos.
+You can use this option to configure videocache to cache videos in off-peak hours so that you can provide maximum possible bandwidth to your clients in peak hours.
+The format for specifying cache_period is HH1:MM1-HH2:MM2, HH3:MM3-HH4:MM4, HH5:MM5-HH6-MM6, (...).
+Time must be specified in 24 hour format.
+Also, HH1:MM1 must be less than HH2:MM2.
+Multiple time intervals can be specified by using comma (,) as a separator.
+             Exmaple: cache_period = 00:20-06:30, 12:30-03:30

+           The above cache_period option will force videocache to cache videos only from 00:20AM to 6:30AM and from 12:30PM to 3:30PM.

+           Default: <blank>

+           IMPORTANT : If you want videocache to cache videos only during night from 11PM  to  7AM,  then  you’ll  have  to  specify  two  time  intervals
+           23:00-23:59 and 00:00-07:00 to meet the condition that start time must be less than end time.

     proxy  Warning : USE THIS ONLY IF Videocache Server should go via anohter proxy.

            Proxy for http content.
 Default: <blank>.